-- Builds positive relationships with and maximizes firm-wide efficiency for assigned complex clients.
+- Assists with building positive relationships with and maximizes firm-wide efficiency for assigned client(s).

-- Independently prepares legal documents, reports, and correspondence associated with assigned practice area for practitioners and/or clients.
+- Prepares legal documents, reports, and correspondence associated with assigned practice area for practitioners and/or clients.

-- Oversees and maintains the integrity of electronic data relating to clients’ intellectual property or litigation in accordance with firm policy and procedure.
+- Oversees and maintains the integrity of electronic data relating to client(s)’s intellectual property in accordance with firm policy and procedure.

-- Organizes and maintains paper and electronic files relating to clients’ intellectual property or litigation in accordance with firm policy and procedure.
+- Organizes and maintains paper and electronic files relating to client(s)’s intellectual property in accordance with firm policy and procedure.

-- Reviews incoming correspondence including paper and electronic mail, facsimiles, docketed information, or client instructions and take necessary action.
+- Reviews incoming correspondence including paper and electronic mail, facsimiles, docketed information, or client instructions and takes necessary action.

 - This includes, but is not limited to, the creation, maintenance, and periodic revisions of SOPs, manuals, reference materials, etc.